 22Then the hand of the LORD came upon me there, and He said to me, “Arise, go out to the valley, and there I will speak with you.”
 23I arose and went out to the valley, and there stood the Presence of the LORD, like the Presence that I had seen at the Chebar Canal; and I flung myself down on my face.
 24And a spirit entered into me and set me upon my feet.
 And He spoke to me, and said to me: “Go, shut yourself up in your house.
 25As for you, O mortal, cords have been placed upon you, and you have been bound with them, and you shall not go out among them.b 26And I will make your tongue cleave to your palate, and you shall be dumb; you shall not be a reprover to them, for they are a rebellious breed.
 27But when I speak with you, I will open your mouth, and you shall say to them, ‘Thus says the Lord GOD!’
 He who listens will listen, and he who does not will not—for they are a rebellious breed.”

 4 1“And you, O mortal, take a brick and put it in front of you, and incise on it a city, Jerusalem.
-2Set up a siege against it, and build towers against it, and cast a mound against it; pitch camps against it, and bring up battering rams roundabout it.
+2Set up a siege against it, and build towers against it, and cast a mound against it; pitch camps against it, and bring up battering rams round about it.
 3Then take an iron plate and place it as an iron wall between yourself and the city, and set your face against it. aThus it shall be under siege, you shall besiege it.
 This shall be an omen for the House of Israel.

 4“Then lie on your left side, and let it bear the punishment of the House of Israel;b for as many days as you lie on it you shall bear their punishment.
 5For I impose upon you three hundred and ninety days, corresponding to the number of the years of their punishment; and so you shall bear the punishment for the House of Israel.
 6When you have completed these, you shall lie another forty days on your right side, and bear the punishment of the House of Judah.b I impose on you one day for each year.